 It is free for tourists and worshipers to enter the Basilica.
 Free audio guides are available.
 However, lines can be quite lengthy, so you may need to budget significant time to go through security and wait in the ever-growing line.

-Staying safe when visiting Montmartre
+Staying safe in Montmartre

 The unfortunate reality of visiting any large tourist destination is that you need to be on the alert and Montmartre is no exception.
 Be aware.